 - Eliminate smoking to improve vascular health

 Additionally, managing stress through relaxation techniques can further support your cardiovascular system.
-Commit to these adjustments to enjoy improved mobility and a better quality of life.
+Commit to these adjustments to enjoy improved mobility and a better quality of life while reducing the chance of complications such as arterial ulcers caused by poor blood flow.

 When to Seek Medical Attention

 It’s important to know when to contact your healthcare provider during recovery.
 Seek medical attention if you experience severe pain, unexpected swelling, or signs of infection at the catheter site.
-Also, be alert for changes in skin color or temperature in the affected limb, as these can indicate complications.
+Also, be alert for changes in skin color or temperature in the affected limb, as these can indicate complications and, in rare cases, may be early signs of gangrene from severe lack of blood flow.

 Understanding your treatment options, including post-procedure care, is essential for a successful outcome.
 We invite you to reach out to us to learn more about the atherectomy procedure and how we can tailor our treatment plans to meet your specific needs.
 At Coastal Vascular Center, your health is our top priority, and we’re dedicated to providing you with the best care possible.

-Embrace the path to better vascular health.
+Embrace the path to better vascular health, whether you’re dealing with exercise-induced leg pain like claudication from reduced blood flow or visible vein issues such as varicose veins and their treatment options.
 Call Coastal Vascular Center today and take the first step towards a healthier tomorrow.